digital-archives/HISTGA1011/slides/week_04_slide_deck.md

 ## Definition
 # Software as a Service (SaaS)

-__Software as a Service (SaaS)__ refers to any system that provides its services via the cloud.
+**Software as a Service (SaaS)** refers to any system that provides its services via the cloud.
 Rather than having to download software on your computer, you can access this software using a web browser.
 The software and all its data are hosted and maintained on remote servers by a third-party provider.

 <!--presenter notes

 A popular archives-specific example of a SaaS platforms are Archivematica, ArchivesSpace.
-A SaaS service you might be Google Drive, Zoom.
+A SaaS service you might have encountered in your own work: Google Drive, Zoom.

 There are a lot of benefits to using a SaaS system.
 1. Users can access SaaS applications through a web browser, from any device with an internet connection.
-2. Maintenance-Free: The service provider manages updates, patches, and security, so users don't need to worry about maintenance.
+2. Maintenance-free: The service provider manages updates, patches, and security, so users don't need to worry about maintenance.
 3. Scalability: Users can scale up or down based on their needs, adjusting usage or subscription plans easily.

 SaaS eliminates the need for users to install, manage, and maintain software, making it a convenient and cost-effective solution for many businesses and individuals.